 Engineers need to consider communication functionality in HMI system design as well.
 Usually, the less text and the more visual cues used for the HMI, the easier it is for the consumer to understand it.
-The brain processes visuals faster than text, so using them instead of words whenever possible can ramp up visual communication and eliminate language barriers.
+The brain processes visuals faster than text, so using icons, lights or numbers instead of words whenever possible can ramp up visual communication and eliminate language barriers.

-Semantic Studios suggests using these seven attributes as a checklist to ensure the device has a compelling user experience:
+User experience consulting firm Semantic Studios suggests using these seven attributes as a checklist to ensure a device has a compelling user experience:

-When designing a human machine interface, keep these tips in mind:
+When designing a human machine interface, also keep these tips in mind:

-- Provide real-time feedback to help reverse or rectify a situation.
+- Provide real-time feedback to users to help reverse or rectify a situation.

 - Include incremental safety-critical steps instead of having them all take place on the same screen or at once.

 - Differentiate between the error messages involved with overriding safety-critical and non-safety-critical actions.

 - Ensure tasks require some level of active involvement from the end-user while minimizing repetitive or passive actions.

 The current HMI industry standards address some of these tips, like using minimal color to make abnormal situations stand out.
 But we could soon see the development of additional standards for HMI controls, like haptic feedback and voice and gesture.
 At this point, it’s widely understood that users can swipe across the screen to scroll or pinch and squeeze to zoom on their smartphone.
 However, more sophisticated control gestures that differ across HMIs and brands may need to be developed and standardized to ease the adoption process.